-The Bills are the odds-on favorites to win the AFC East again this season, but the Dolphins and Patriots have similar odds to upend Buffalo's chances at a third-straight division title.
+The Bills are the odds-on favorites to win the AFC East again this season at, but the Dolphins and Patriots have similar odds at around +450 to +500.
 Which team has the best chance of taking the crown from Buffalo this year?

-“I think it’s understandable that the focus would be on the Dolphins, especially when they go out and get Tyreek Hill to pair him with Jalen Waddle,” said Volin with hosts Sal Capaccio and Matt Bove from WKBW-TV.
+“I think it’s understandable that the focus would be on the Dolphins, especially when they go out and get Tyreek Hill to pair him with Jalen Waddle,” Volin said (5:17 in player above).
 “They got a great left tackle in Terron Armstead, too, from the Saints.”

 While the Dolphins made some key on-field acquisitions, it’s the head honcho that could make or break the season.

-“To me, their wild card is the head coach, Mike McDaniel, a guy who’s never done it before, coached with Kyle Shanahan for years, and comes from that system,” Volin said.
-“Kind of considered an offensive genius, but has never called the plays before, never been the man in charge before.
+“To me, their wildcard is the head coach, Mike McDaniel, a guy who’s never done it before, coached with Kyle Shanahan for years, and comes from that system,” Volin continued.
+“Kind of considered an offensive genius but has never called the plays before, never been the man in charge before.

-“It’s all about a rookie head coach and then obviously with Tua [Tagovailoa], can he be the distributor of the ball.
-But I do think it’s kind of fair.
-On paper, the Dolphins are, I think, clearly the second-best team in the division.
-Should be able to give the Bills a run for their money.”
+“It’s all about a rookie head coach and then obviously with Tua, can he be the distributor of the ball.
+But I do think it’s kinda fair.
+On paper, the Dolphins are I think clearly the second-best team in the division, should be able to give the Bills a run for their money.”

 While the Dolphins look good on the field and have a question mark at head coach, the Patriots are the exact opposite of that.

-Despite the amount of praise that’s been heading Miami’s way this offseason, Volin is proceeding with caution.
+Despite the amount of praise that’s been headed Miami’s way this offseason, Volin is proceeding with caution.